hashcloak/Meson/docs/docs/docs.md

 ...
 ```

 __Note__ that the `Identifier` key for the Mixes is empty.
-From production usage we recommend you leave this value as an empty string.
+From testnet usage we recommend you leave this value as an empty string.

 Once the new keys are added to `authority.toml` you need to restart your authority by running `docker service rm authority` and restarting the docker service of the authority.